Story Arcs: Definitions and Examples of the 6 Shapes of Stories

 3. Man in a Hole (fall then rise)

-This is one of the most common and highly rated arcs, and is even an arc I used in my book Crowdsourcing Paris.
+This is one of the most common and highly rated arcs, where the slope rises/falls and then rises/falls again, forming what looks like a hole.
+This even an arc I used in my book Crowdsourcing Paris.

 Examples of Man in a Hole story arcs: